THOMASELOVE/431-classes-2026/class07/README.md

 ## Announcements

+1. [Lab 2](https://github.com/THOMASELOVE/431-labs-2026/tree/main/lab2) is due Wednesday 2026-09-16 at Noon.
+2. There is a Minute Paper after Class 7 (**details to come**), and it is also due Wednesday 2026-09-16 at Noon.
+3. Details on Lab 1 grades and feedback will be posted **by class time** to our Shared Drive.
+4. There were a couple of typographical errors in our book, specifically in sections 5.7 and 5.9 in discussing the signed rank test.
+The code and results were correct, but the text summarized some of the findings incorrectly.
+These were fixed on Friday 2026-09-11.
-1. [Quiz 1](https://github.com/THOMASELOVE/431-quiz-2026) isn't for a month, but some people let that worry them.
+5. [Quiz 1](https://github.com/THOMASELOVE/431-quiz-2026) isn't for a month, but some people let that worry them.
 Dr. Love prepared a document containing five old quiz questions, as well as an answer sketch for those five questions, and some information on results.
 [You'll find it all here](https://github.com/THOMASELOVE/431-quiz-2026/tree/main/sample), if you are interested.

+## One Last Thing

-2. More to come.
+To come.